 International Students and Scholars (ISS)

 Orientation for international students acquaints them with the university, U.S. laws, and culture.
 During orientation, ISS helps students obtain a bank account, cell-phone service, California ID, and off-campus housing as appropriate.
 Students may also obtain a Social Security number with the help of ISS if a student obtains on-campus employment.
-ISS sponsors an International Chapel once a week each Friday, which is open to international and domestic students alike.
+ISS sponsors I-Chapel once a week each Friday, which is open to international and domestic students alike.
 In addition, ISS sponsors numerous other special activities to introduce students to Southern California.

 International Campus Fellowships

 International Campus Fellowship groups meet weekly on campus to promote understanding of the Christian faith as well as to provide opportunities for building friendships.
 There are numerous groups that meet regularly.
 These groups are supported by ISS and the Center for Student Action.
 For details on meeting times for various groups, please contact ISS at (626) 812-3055.